W8BSD/bsdtty/README.md

 * Really needs a manpage.
 * You shouldn't need to exit and restart the program to load setting changes.
 * Allow console resizing.
+* Scale up the tuning aid after a peak...